 Major world airlines Wednesday rerouted flights crossing the Middle East to avoid danger amid escalating tensions between the U.S. and Iran, and the U.S. Federal Aviation Administration barred American flights from certain Persian Gulf airspace, warning of the “potential for miscalculation or misidentification” of civilian aircraft.

 The plane had been delayed from taking off from Tehran’s Imam Khomeini International Airport by almost an hour.
 It never made it above 8,000 feet, crashing just minutes after takeoff, according to data from the flight-tracking website FlightRadar24.

-Hassan Razaeifar, the head of the air crash investigation committee, said it appeared the pilot couldn’t communicate with air-traffic controllers in Tehran in the last moments of the flight.
+The pilot apparently couldn’t communicate with air-traffic controllers in Tehran in the last moments of the flight, according to Hassan Razaeifar, the head of the air crash investigation committee.
 He did not elaborate.

 Ukraine International Airlines President Yevhen Dykhne, said the aircraft “was one of the best planes we had, with an amazing, reliable crew.”
 In a statement, the airline went further, saying: “Given the crew’s experience, error probability is minimal.
 We do not even consider such a chance.”

 Gen. Abolfazl Shekarchi, the spokesman of the Iranian armed forces, was quoted by the semiofficial Fars news agency as denying the plane has been brought down by a missile.

 “The rumors about the plane are completely false and no military or political expert has confirmed it,” he said.
 He said the rumors were “psychological warfare” by the government’s opponents.

 Authorities said they found the plane’s so-called black boxes, which record cockpit conversations and instrument data.